-Used to select voices and edit parameter values in any of the VL1 edit modes.
+Used to select voices and edit parameter values in any of the VL7 edit modes.
 Either button can be pressed briefly for single stepping in the specified direction, or held for continuous scrolling.
-These buttons are also used to respond "Yes" or "No" to the "Are you sure?" confirmation prompt when saving, loading data.
+These buttons are also used to respond "Yes" or "No" to the "Are You Sure?" confirmation prompt when required.

-(I) [EXIT] and [ENTER] Buttons
+(1) [EXIT] and [ENTER] Buttons